Introduction to Digital Technologies II

 - Demonstrate understanding of computer networks and the different components within them;

-- Break down and illustrate the seven layers in the Open Systems Interconnection model;
+- Break down and illustrate the seven OSI model layers and the four TCP/IP model layers;

 - Summarize the historical development and usage of computer networking and the World Wide Web;